mozilla/webxr-api/PSEUDO API 1.md

 A script that wishes to make use of an XRDisplay can request an XRSession.
 This session provides a list of the available realities that the script may request as well as access to the frame of reference,  and sampling frames.

+_The XRSession plays the same basic role as the VRSession, with the addition of Reality management._

 ## Reality

 	interface Reality : EventTarget {
 		readonly atttribute DOMString realityName;
 		readonly attribute XRCoordinates stageLocation;
-		readonly attribute isPassthrough; // True if the Reality is a view of the outside world, not a fully VR
+		readonly attribute isShared; // True if sessions other than the creator can access this Reality readonly attribute isPassthrough; // True if the Reality is a view of the outside world, not a fully VR

 		Promise<boolean> changeStageLocation(XRCoordinates coordinates);